Sonny & Cher

+The couple began their career as R&B backing singers for record producer Phil Spector.
+Their debut album, Look at Us (1965), established them as major figures in the folk-rock and pop scenes, while their distinctive fashion sense and countercultural style made them icons of the era.
+Signing with Atco Records, they released three studio albums in the 1960s, as well as the soundtrack recordings for two movies, Good Times (1967) and Chastity (1969).
+After their early chart success, their music career stalled in the late 1960s.
+In 1972, the duo returned to the studio and released two albums under the MCA/Kapp Records label, achieving another hit song, "A Cowboy's Work Is Never Done."
+In the 1970s, they transitioned into television, starring in the popular variety programs The Sonny & Cher Comedy Hour (1971–1974) and The Sonny & Cher Show (1976–1977), which solidified their status as household names.

-Performing under her first name, Cher went on to a highly successful career as a solo singer and actress, while Sonny Bono was eventually elected to Congress as a Republican U.S. Representative from California.
-The two performers were inducted to the Hollywood Walk of Fame in 1998, following Sonny's death in a skiing accident.
+Following their divorce in 1975 and the end of their professional relationship in 1977, Cher went on to a highly successful career as a solo singer and actress, while Sonny Bono was eventually elected to Congress as a Republican U.S. Representative from California.

+Sonny & Cher were nominated for two Grammy Awards and sold over 40 million records worldwide.
+They were inducted to the Hollywood Walk of Fame in 1998, following Sonny's death in a skiing accident.
+Rolling Stone ranked them No. 18 on its list of the 20 Greatest Duos of All Time.

 Career

-1962–1964: The origin
+1962–1964: The origin and career development

-Cherilyn Sarkisian first met Salvatore Bono in a Los Angeles coffee shop in November 1962, when she was sixteen.
+Cheryl Sarkisian first met Salvatore Bono in a Los Angeles coffee shop in November 1962, when she was sixteen.
 Eleven years her senior, Bono was working for record producer Phil Spector at Gold Star Studios in Hollywood.
-The two became best friends, eventual lovers, and were supposedly married in 1964, but Bono says in his autobiography that it was not an official marriage.
-They were legally wed after their only child, Chaz, was born.
+The two became best friends, eventual lovers, and had an unofficial wedding 1964.
+They were later legally wed after the birth of their child in 1969.

 Through Bono, Cher started as a session singer, and sang backup on several of Spector's classic recordings, including "Be My Baby" by the Ronettes, "You've Lost That Loving Feeling" by The Righteous Brothers and Darlene Love's "A Fine, Fine Boy".
 In Darlene Love's recording, the listener can clearly hear Cher and Sonny close to the mic (along with Love, who recorded her own backing vocals).

-1965–1966: Career development

 With Bono continuing to write, arrange and produce the songs, the couple's first incarnation was as the duo "Caesar and Cleo".
 They released some singles in 1964, including "The Letter", with Vault Records, and "The Letter", "Do You Wanna Dance" and "Love Is Strange", with Reprise Records.

 In September 1964, they released "Baby Don't Go" under the name of Sonny & Cher, which became their first regional hit.
 The song was later included on the 1965 Reprise compilation Baby Don't Go – Sonny & Cher and Friends, which also included songs from artists such as Bill Medley, The Lettermen and The Blendells.